Murphy Ranch: History

 The family consisted of Norman and Winona Stevens and their four children: Dale, Robin, Carlile, and Theanne.
 Conrad Anderson had a house on the property, and three of his followers also moved to the property: Ilsa Reynolds, Josephine Spotts, and Florence Kamp.
-All but Conrad Anderson worked daily on the property, tending livestock and chickens, maintaining the orchards, milking cows, raising hay and other crops, etc. The family moved out in 1945, after the war ended.
-The Stevens moved to property they bought in Ramona.
+All but Conrad Anderson worked daily on the property, tending livestock and chickens, maintaining the orchards, milking cows, raising hay and other crops, etc. During WWII, Norman managed quality control for carrier-based fighter planes at Douglas Aircraft.
+His oldest son Dale enlisted in the army and fought in Europe under General Patton.
+His second son Robin went to Asia as part of the war effort in the militarized merchant marine.
+The family moved out in 1945, after the war ended.
+The Stevens moved to a property they bought in Ramona.
 Anderson had died in 1943.
 In 1949, they sold the property to Huntington Hartford for $100,000.
-This was a huge loss for the Stevens’, as they had put $900,000 into the property.
+This was a huge loss for the Stevenses, as they had put $900,000 into the property.

 Hartford also bought the adjacent Josepho property for a total of 154 acres.
 He set it all up as a retreat for artists and writers, who would be accepted to the retreat for six-month periods, all expenses paid for by Hartford.
 Henry Miller, Edward Hopper, and Christopher Isherwood were among those who were awarded these stays.
 The art colony ran until 1965 when Hartford ran out of money.
 He sold it that year to Jack Morehart, who owned Pacific Ocean Park.
 Morehart later sold 86.6 acres of the property, including Murphy Ranch, to the city of Los Angeles in 1972.
 He donated half and received $478,000 for the other half.
 It remains a Los Angeles city park to this day (2024).
 The Mandeville Canyon fire of 1978 destroyed most of the structures.
 The large water tank, gate, and remains of the steel building were torn down in 2016, mainly for safety.
 The concrete powerhouse is the only structure left standing on the Murphy Ranch portion of the property.
 It is thoroughly painted over by graffiti, which is continually updated.
 All entryways have been sealed.